 As a case of concept, test results have to be reproducible.
 This is because scientific results must be consistent in order to guarantee correct outcomes.
 This is especially important when it comes to using alternative methods and models, as they may be newer to some researchers.
 This means that not only do researchers have to prioritize methods that decrease animal harm, but that still deliver results that are able to be replicated in independent studies.

 This entity is concerned about the transferability of an animal test.
-Because adhering to 3Rs principles often involves utilizing alternative models, it is crucial to seek out models that are relevant to the disease or subject that is being studied.
+Because adhering to the 3Rs of animal research often involves utilizing alternative models, it is crucial to seek out models that are relevant to the disease or subject that is being studied.
 The chosen models need to be homologous to human biology in order to gather the relevant data and information.

 For example, if you are studying liver disorders a relevant alternative would be Zebrafish because they share the same organs with humans and they are able to be studied easily due to their transparent embryo and fully sequenced genome.